mohamedashraf56/Graduation-Project-Quick-Exit-Assist-System-Based-on-ADAS-Valeo-Mentorship-2024/AI/README.md

 ## AI Object Detection

-This Partion contains the files and code related to the AI-based object detection and lane detection components of our graduation project on Advanced Driver Assistance Systems (ADAS) using Embedded Linux, with support from Valeo.
-These components aim to enhance vehicle safety by detecting objects and identifying lane boundaries.
+This Partion contains the files and code related to the AI-based object detection components of our graduation project on Advanced Driver Assistance Systems (ADAS) using Embedded Linux, with support from Valeo.
+These components aim to enhance vehicle safety by detecting objects.
 Feel free to explore the repository for the specific files and code related to these functionalities.

 #### Testing.